John Githongo: Exile

-"Paragraph 5 provides details of statements made by Ringera (former head of the Kenya Anti-Corruption Commission) to Githongo that Githongo took as direct threats to his life by the Kenyan political elite, to include Ringera.
-This TD corroborates Githongo's conclusion about Ringera who is identified in a room with leading Kikuyu politicians, including Ministers of government, plotting to kill Githongo in 2009.
-The conclusion one can draw from this report, combined with Githongo's testimony, is that Ringera is part of those within the Kenyan political elite seeking to suppress information and those with information that could assist in punishing and minimizing corruption in Kenya."
+"Paragraph 5 provides details of statements made by Ringera (former head of the Kenya Anti-Corruption Commission) to Gìthongo that Gìthongo took as direct threats to his life by the Kenyan political elite, to include Ringera.
+This TD corroborates Gìthongo's conclusion about Ringera who is identified in a room with leading Kikuyu politicians, including Ministers of government, plotting to kill Gìthongo in 2009.
+The conclusion one can draw from this report, combined with Gìthongo's testimony, is that Ringera is part of those within the Kenyan political elite seeking to suppress information and those with information that could assist in punishing and minimizing corruption in Kenya."

 Wikileaks He took up a post at an Oxford college (Senior Associate Member of St Antony's College).
 It has also been recently revealed that he taken up an additional position as a Visiting Fellow of the Ottawa-based International Development Research Centre.
 In an interview with Fergal Keane for the BBC's Newsnight programme on 8 February 2006, Githongo revealed what he claims is taped evidence proving that Kiraitu Murungi attempted to impede his inquiries.
 Murungi suggested that a 30M Kenyan Shilling loan to his father by a lawyer A.H.
 Malik had been bought by Anura Pereira, and might be forgiven in exchange for 'going slow' on the Anglo Leasing investigation.
 He reveals that at the end of his investigations, he came to the inescapable conclusion that the Anglo Leasing scandal went all the way to the top, and as a consequence his life was in danger.
 Anglo Leasing, and many other similar deals, were rumoured by some people to be back-door financing to pay for NARC's election bid in 2007.
 While in Britain, Githongo spent two days giving evidence to a delegation of Kenyan MPs who were investigating the scandal.
 Both parties were positive about the outcomes of the meetings.